The Ultimate Adventure Peanut Island Adventure Guide

-Everything You Ever Needed To Know About Peanut Island
+Everything You Ever Need to Know About Peanut Island

 Not only is this island perfectly located within South Florida, but it also has an ideal location on the water.
 Situated on the Lake Worth Inlet of Lake Worth Lagoon, this spot offers amazing proximity to water-based adventures.
 You and your family or friends can spend your days on the beach, participating in water sports, having wilderness adventures and visiting tourist sites.